gunthercox/ChatterBot/docs/training.rst

 .. autofunction:: chatterbot.trainers.UbuntuCorpusTrainer

 This training class makes it possible to train your chat bot using the Ubuntu dialog corpus.
-Becaue of the file size of the Ubuntu dialog corpus, the download and training process may take a considerable amount of time.
+Because of the file size of the Ubuntu dialog corpus, the download and training process may take a considerable amount of time.

 This training class will handle the process of downloading the compressed corpus